fizmata/IT-Infrastructure/backup_restore.md

  **NOTE**: all the code is tested in settings of class ICA0002 and is not fully suitable for real life use.

 ### Getting ready for recovery
+Ansible version 2.9.x required server instances need to be configured in hosts file variables are located in /group_vars/all.yaml

+for deleted VM's change ports and sql host adress in /group_vars/all.yaml

 ### For newbies
 If you have no idea what service is down, or what service even is take these steps, they won't break anything, but will take extra time: